Inter-county

-Inter-county, is Gaelic Athletic Association (GAA) terminology which refers to competitions or matches between counties, as used in Gaelic games (differently from legal counties).
+Inter-county is Gaelic Athletic Association (GAA) terminology which refers to competitions or matches between counties, as used in Gaelic games (differently from legal counties).
 The term can also be used to describe the players on the teams.

 The first inter-county competitions the All-Ireland Senior Football Championship and the All-Ireland Senior Hurling Championship took place in 1887.
 County teams select the best players from the clubs within the county, a practice which began in 1892.
-Before 1892 the winner of each counties club championship would represent the county in the All-Ireland championships.
+Before 1892 the winner of each county's club championship would represent the county in the All-Ireland championships.

 The inter-county season begins in January with each province's warm-up competition and ends in September with the All-Ireland final.
 The GAA's inter county competitions are the organisation's most attended competitions and are Ireland's most attended sporting events, while the All-Ireland finals are the most watched. and the All-Ireland Football Final is the most watched event in Ireland's sporting calendar.